 The first icon of the camera is how you send pictures.
 Click on the camera icon, and it’s going to ask you if you allow Bumble to access your photos.
 If you select yes, you’ll be able to send pictures directly from your camera roll.
 Also, if you want to send a brand new picture, you will access the camera directly from this icon.

 Next are the text field and the GIF button.
 Click on the “your message” space that will pop up on the keyboard, and you’ll be able to type in your message.
-This works similar to your iPhone or Android keyboard, which populates when you send someone a text message.
+This works similarly to your iPhone or Android keyboard, which populates when you send someone a text message.

 If you want to spice up your conversation, tap on the GIF button to have a complete library of GIFs to choose from.
 Type in the word or phrase you’re looking to GIF, and it will auto-populate.
 Please tap on the GIF to send it to the user.

-Questions & The “IN” Icon On Bumble
+Questions And The “IN” Icon On Bumble

 The “IN” icon on Bumble allows you to stay in with your match.
 This means between the hours of 6 pm and 12 am, you can plan to video chat and play trivia with your match.
 If you would rather meet your match in person, that is the ultimate goal.
 However, if you don’t feel comfortable yet, this is a great way to get to know them through a video call.